Rong830/resume-academic.github.io/content/_index.md

           description: |2-
               Effects of red phosphorus on metabolism of microorganisms.
 Supervised by Dr. Liang Feng.

+              Responsibilities:

-              * Aim: Identification of novel chemicals that interfere with the metabolism of microorganisms.
+              * Investigated the effects of red phosphorus on the metabolism of microorganisms.

-              * Method: Applied Gradient Boosting Tree and Random Forest to predict the most efficient concentration of 4 types of red phosphorus using transcriptomics data and visible light wavelength.
-Performed data cleaning, analysis, and visualization using Python.
+              * Utilized Gradient Boosting Tree and Random Forest algorithms to predict the optimal concentration of different types of red phosphorus using transcriptomics data and visible light wavelength.

+              * Conducted data cleaning, analysis, and visualization using Python.
         - title: Research Assistant
           company: China University of Geosciences
           company_url: 'https://en.cug.edu.cn/'